 Her role as the official Master Model Builder will entail constructing displays, curating exhibitions and sharing her infectious passion for LEGO building with young and old fans alike.

 If you were ever in doubt as to just how creative one can get with a LEGO brick, you’ll doubt no more once you’ve laid your eyes on Veronica Watson’s creations.
-As a LEGO Master Model Builder for Westchester, UK, Watson uses LEGO bricks as her art medium.
+As a former LEGO Master Model Builder for Westchester, UK, Watson used LEGO bricks as her art medium.
 She’s well known for recreating iconic scenes using LEGO bricks such as Picasso’s Guernica, Beyonce’s Lemonade album and iconic tennis player Serena Williams in action on the court.

 There is definitely a big crossover between architecture and LEGO.
 Ironically, I don’t typically build architecture-themed models.Watson to autodesk.com